 Share-based payments are included in research and development and general and administrative rather than being presented separately in the statements of comprehensive income.

-During the three months ended March 31, 2024, we recognized share-based payments of \$0.04 million (2023 - \$0.4 million).
-The expense recognized in a given period reflects the fair value of past and newly-granted stock options outstanding during the period and is impacted by factors such as vesting and fluctuations in share price.
+During the three months March 31, 2025, we recognized share-based payments of \$0.1 million (2024 - \$0.04 million).
+The expense recognized in a given period reflects the fair value of past and newlygranted stock options and restricted stock units outstanding during the period and is impacted by factors such as vesting and fluctuations in share price.
 Share-based payments are a non-cash expense which does not impact operating cash flows.

-During the three months ended March 31, 2024, we granted 200,000 stock options with a weighted-average exercise price of CAD\$0.07 and a weighted-average fair value of \$0.04 per option (2023 - 200,000 stock options with a weighted-average exercise price of CAD\$0.13 and a weighted-average fair value of \$0.07 per option), and we granted 1,230,000 restricted stock units (2023 - 5,647,096 restricted stock units).
+During the three months ended March 31, 2025, we did not grant any stock options (2024 - we granted 200,000 stock options with a weighted-average exercise price of CAD\$0.07 and a weighted-average fair value of \$0.04 per option), and we granted 1,400,000 restricted stock units (2024 - 1,230,000 restricted stock units).